It seems we've received scrambled messages: does the argument against eating whole eggs have

 Socializing and Fun

 - Laugh: Stressed?
 Me?
 Ha!
 Laughter’s one of the sillier ways to beat stress, but there’s science behind it .
 A fit of hysterics can increase blood flow and boost immunity.
-Keep a book of jokes handy in the desk drawer or check out a hilarious YouTube video (maybe a piano-playing pug?).
+Keep a book of jokes handy in the desk drawer or check out a hilarious YouTube video (maybe a piano-playing pug?) for a quick pick-me-up.

 - Talk to a Friend: When something’s really bothering you, it can help to share your feelings with a pal.
 In fact, more talkative folks tend to be happier in general .
 So vent to a coworker or call a close family member and spill.